Sn3pcity/alx-low_level_programming/0x12-singly_linked_lists/README.md

  Weight: 1

- Project will start Nov 28, 2022 6:00 AM, must end by Nov 29, 2022 6:00 AM
+ - Project will start Nov 28, 2022 6:00 AM, must end by Nov 29, 2022 6:00 AM

- was released at Nov 28, 2022 12:00 PM
+ - Was released at Nov 28, 2022 12:00 PM

- An auto review will be launched at the deadline
+- An auto review will be launched at the deadline

-Concepts
+## Concepts

-For this project, we expect you to look at this concept:
+- For this project, we expect you to look at this concept:

 Data Structures

-Resources
+## Resources

 Read or watch: